dubcanada/TideSDKLite/examples/HelloWorld/README.md

 To get TideSDK-Developer, visit [tidesdk.org]

-Use the same 'Download 1.3.1' button.
+Click the 'Download 1.3.1' button.
 Below the SDK downloads, you will find buttons to download the Developer App for each platform.
-Select your plaform and follow the instructions for installation
+Select your plaform and follow the instructions for installation.

 [tidesdk.org]: http://tidesdk.org#download